dbarton-uk/christmas-market/README.md

 3. Check the data

-Ok, So, let's see what we have.
+Ok, so, let's see what we have.
 First run [get chalets](https://github.com/dbarton-uk/christmas-market/blob/master/scripts/get_chalets.cql).

 ```cypher
 MATCH (c :Chalet)